-When you get right down to it, most backpackers and campers are pretty bad at hanging bear bags in the manner prescribed by the US Forest and Parks Service and some would argue that these old-fashioned bear bagging techniques are outdated anachronisms that don’t withstand careful scrutiny in the face of increasing recreational use in our wilderness lands.
+When you get right down to it, most backpackers and campers are pretty bad at hanging bear bags in the manner prescribed by the US Forest and Parks Service.
+Some would argue that these old-fashioned bear bagging techniques are outdated anachronisms that don’t withstand careful scrutiny in the face of increasing recreational use in our wilderness lands.
 I’ve so seen so many terrible “hangs” by other backpackers, that it’s probably better for the bears if all campers and backpackers stop hanging their food and use Ursacks, bear canisters, or pre-placed bear lockers exclusively for camping food storage, at least east of the Mississippi River in the US.

 The S29 AllWhite Ursack

-The difference between the newer S29 Ursack and the older V27 Ursack (formerly called the Ursack TKO) which is no longer made, is the number of yarns of Spectra per inch woven into the bear bag fabric: the new S29 has 29 yarns per inch which is somewhat stronger than the older V (for Vectran) model which had 27 yarns per inch.
+The difference between the newer S29 Ursack and the older V27 Ursack (formerly called the Ursack TKO) is the number of yarns of Spectra per inch woven into the bear bag fabric: the new S29 has 29 yarns per inch which is somewhat stronger than the older V (for Vectran) model which had 27 yarns per inch.
 Spectra yarns are high-performance polyethylene fibers that are stronger than steel and used to make body armour and automobile air bags (see Wikipedia for more details).